 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 16,014, 5,733 total housing units (homes and apartments), and a median house value of $810,562, Port Washington house prices are not only among the most expensive in New York, Port Washington real estate also is some of the most expensive in all of America.
+With 16,069 people, 5,713 houses or apartments, and a median cost of homes of $877,463, Port Washington house prices are not only among the most expensive in New York, Port Washington real estate also is some of the most expensive in all of America.

-Single-family detached homes are the single most common housing type in Port Washington, accounting for 67.80% of the town's housing units.
-Other types of housing that are prevalent in Port Washington include duplexes, homes converted to apartments or other small apartment buildings ( 15.27%), large apartment complexes or high rise apartments ( 14.07%), and a few row houses and other attached homes ( 2.86%).
+Single-family detached homes are the single most common housing type in Port Washington, accounting for 67.34% of the town's housing units.
+Other types of housing that are prevalent in Port Washington include large apartment complexes or high rise apartments ( 17.68%), duplexes, homes converted to apartments or other small apartment buildings ( 12.33%), and a few row houses and other attached homes ( 2.65%).

-Relative to New York, our data show that Port Washington's latest annual appreciation rate is higher than 70% of the other cities and towns in New York.
+Relative to New York, our data show that Port Washington's latest annual appreciation rate is lower than 90% of the other cities and towns in New York.